How Leadership Coaching Works: A Behind-the-Scenes Look

 Between sessions:

-You test the new behavior.
-You report back what happened.
-We refine based on reality, not theory.
+You try out the new behavior and report back what happened.
+Then we refine, with miniscule changes, based on reality, not theory.

-This is the cycle: Spot pattern → Redesign environment u8594 Test in reality u8594 Refine u8594 Repeat.
+That’s the cycle: Spot pattern → Redesign environment → Test in reality → Refine → Repeat.

 Why This Works When Training Programs Don’t

-Once you understand how leadership coaching works in practice, the difference from training becomes obvious.
+Once you understand how leadership coaching works in practice, the difference from training becomes pretty obvious.

 • Better delegation frameworks